 Today, most companies understand the significant benefits of the "Age of Data."
 Fortunately, an ecosystem of technologies has sprouted up to help them take advantage of these new opportunities.
 But for many companies, building a comprehensive modern data ecosystem to deliver data value from the available offerings can be very confusing and challenging.
 Ironically, some technologies that have made specific segments easier and faster have made data governance and protection appear more complex.

-Big Data and the Multiverse of Madness
+Big Data and the Modern Data Ecosystem

 "Use data to make decisions?
 What a wild concept!"
 This thought was common in the 2000s.
 Unfortunately, IT groups didn't understand the value of data – they treated it like money in the bank.
 They thought data would gain value when stored in a database.
 So they prevented people from using it, especially in its granular form.
 But there is no compound interest on data that is locked up.
 The food in your freezer is a better analogy.
 It's in your best interest to use it.
 Otherwise, the food will go bad.
 Data is the same – you must use, update, and refresh it, or else it loses value.

 Over the past several years, we've better understood how to maximize data's value.
 With this have come a modern data ecosystem with disruptive technologies enabling and speeding up the process, simplifying complicated tasks and reducing the cost and complexity required to complete tasks.

 But looking at the entire modern data ecosystem, it isn't easy to make sense of it all.
 For example, suppose you try to organize companies into a technology stack.
 In that case, it's more like "52 card pickup" – no two cards will fall precisely on each other because very few companies present the same offering and very few cards line up side-to-side to offer perfectly complementary technologies.
 This is one of the biggest challenges of trying to integrate best-of-breed offerings.
 The integration is challenging, and interstitial spots are difficult to manage.